Marketing departments spend millions in campaigns, and it is difficult to predict any ROI.

 Benefits of TADA

 MyDataModels allows domain experts to build automatically predictive models from Small Data.
-No training is required, domain experts can use their raw data, no need to normalize it, handle outliers, no feature engineering is required.
-Thanks to this limited data preparation and in few clicks the above results from this specific dataset were obtained in less than 5 minutes on a standard laptop.
+No training is required, and domain experts can use their raw data directly: no normalization, outliers handling nor feature engineering are required.
+Thanks to this limited data preparation, the results from this specific dataset were obtained with a few clicks in less than 5 minutes on a standard laptop.

-MyDataModels brings a self-service solution for those who have Small Data and no data scientists
+MyDataModels brings a self-service solution for the domain experts who have Small Data and no data scientists.

 Marketing experts spend millions in customer acquisition campaigns.
 Targeting and ROI optimization is key to generate qualified leads and turn them into customers.
-More and more campaigns are now digital and as a consequence Marketing experts collect large amounts of data which unfortunately are not “mined” to discover hidden information for effective decision making.
+Campaigns are now increasingly digital.
+Hence, marketing experts collect large amounts of data which are unfortunately not “mined” to discover hidden information for effective decision making.

-In this specific use case, the results from MyDataModels’ predictive model reached a 85% accuracy rate which is a satisfying score for most professionals.
+In this specific use case, the results from MyDataModels’ predictive model reached an 85% accuracy rate which is a satisfying score for most professionals.

 Marketing & Communications departments could use more machine learning to assess the quality of campaigns in general and lead conversion in particular.
 Even better, TADA can help Marketers identifying the key aspects of a campaign that are most likely to drive its performance.

 By predicting conversion rates to their clients and providing more actionable reporting with meaningful KPIs, Marketing agencies using this solution have a competitive edge.